tamo3/pdx-flight/README.md

     npm start                          # starts web application

+To use Historical Flight data, obtain a copy of historical zip file from https://www.adsbexchange.com/, extract them under ./server/historical-data/xxx (for example, ./server/historical-data/2016-07-01/.
+2016-07-01.zip file causes errors when extracting files, but just ignore the errors and continue).

 # References

-This application uses the following libraries:
+This application uses the following libraries and APIs:

 - React
 - Cesium